Volunteer Opportunities are Temporarily Suspended Due to Covid-19

 Volunteer Doula Network

-For more information about becoming a doula contact Carol Schnabel, Doula Coordinator at 802-257-1894.
+For more information about becoming a doula contact Leah Nussbaum, Doula Coordinator at 802-257-1894.

 Prospective volunteers must make an appointment for a personal interview with the Volunteer Coordinator.
 In this interview, you will discuss your needs and those of the hospital.
 We’ll work to make a match with consideration for both your availability and your interests.
 We will then suggest a mutually rewarding volunteer position for you.
 As soon as we’ve matched you with a suitable position, we will schedule you with the department in which you will be working.